sony/esstra/README.md

 GCC 13.3.0 and Python 3.12.3.
 Compatibility testing has also been conducted on Ubuntu 22.04 with GCC 11.4.0 and Python 3.10.12.

+We have also confirmed that ESSTRA can be built and run on an Aarch64 (arm64) Docker container virtualized with QEMU on an x86\_64 PC.

 ## ESSTRA's Components

 The current version of **ESSTRA** consists of the three tools: